 You can't solve a problem as complex as housing without considering various points of view.

-We need Sunshine Laws to ensure diferent perspectives can participate.
+We need Sunshine Laws to ensure different perspectives can participate.
 The housing crisis affects us all differently, and while homogenous groups might find meetings more comfortable, their singularly-focused decisions lead to lower-quality outcomes.
 Research shows that teams with multiple perspectives make better business decisions 87% of the time.
 Additionally, teams that follow an inclusive process make decisions twice as fast with half the meetings.

 Salty’s frustration with the CHA’s lack of progress is palpable.
 She's battling a well-meaning but entrenched system that silences and oppresses the very people it was created to serve.
 Her struggle highlights the stark realities of classism and the critical need for transparency in government.
 Every unnoticed meeting, every back room decision, chips away at the integrity of our democracy and the well-being of our community.